Skip to main content

 Understand what AI is looking for

-AI systems making local recommendations are trying to answer a trust question: is this business good enough to stake my credibility on?
+AI systems making local recommendations are trying to answer a trust question: is there enough evidence to recommend this business confidently?

 AI systems are cautious about these endorsements, which means they look for strong evidence before making them.
 That evidence comes from reputation signals you can influence.